alcarruth/als-austin-map/README.md

 ## Udacity FEND Project 7 -1 Neighborhood Map

-### Pre-requisites
+### Quick Start

 This project requires the following programs to build from scratch:

  - [`nodejs`](https://nodejs.org/en/) - version 4.2.1 or greater.
  - [`npm`](https://www.npmjs.com/) - version 3.5.3 or greater.

-You can download and build the website as follows:
+If these requirements are satisfied, you can download and build the Neighborhood Maps App as follows:

 ```
 $ git clone https://github.com/alcarruth/frontend-p7-1-neighborhood-map